nii-yamagishilab/antispoofing-watermark/README.md

 > ⚠️ Some external tools (e.g., AASIST, SSL-AASIST) may have their own CUDA or PyTorch requirements.
 Please check their official repositories for compatibility.

-### Step 1: [Optional] Install spoofing & watermarking tools
+### Step 1: Install spoofing & watermarking tools

-These tools are optional, but required for specific spoofing/watermarking tasks.
+These tools are necessary to reproduce the results in the paper

 1. **AASIST**
    - Ensure AASIST is properly installed before use.
    - See the [AASIST GitHub repository](https://github.com/clovaai/aasist) for installation details.
+   - Get the [trained checkpoint](https://github.com/clovaai/aasist/blob/main/models/weights/AASIST.pth) from official repo
 2. **SSL-AASIST**
    - Ensure SSL-AASIST is properly installed before use.
    - See the [SSL_Anti-spoofing GitHub repository](https://github.com/TakHemlata/SSL_Anti-spoofing) for installation details.
+   - Get the [trained checkpoint](https://drive.google.com/drive/folders/1c4ywztEVlYVijfwbGLl9OEa1SNtFKppB?usp=sharing) from official repo
 3. **AudioSeal**
    - Ensure AudioSeal is properly installed before use.
    - See the [AudioSeal GitHub repository](https://github.com/facebookresearch/audioseal) for installation details.
 4. **Timbre**
    - Ensure Timbre is properly installed before use.
    - See the [Timbre GitHub repository](https://github.com/TimbreWatermarking/TimbreWatermarking)  for installation details.